 While rainforests are ideal environments for some plants, such a climate can actually hinder plant growth if humidity levels get too high.
 Levels should be between 70 to 85% during high-growth periods, and levels between 90 and 95% should be avoided if possible.
 Too much humidity can weaken plants and encourage early bolting and fungal diseases, making otherwise sturdy, healthy plants limp and prone to problems that will only compound and leave you with a mess to clean.

 Humidity levels can be lowered through venting, exhausting humid air and watering only when needed.
 If you need to increase such levels, spraying water on the floor can help.
 Moisture levels can also be upped by placing containers of water in the greenhouse, allowing it to evaporate to maintain humidity levels.

-This is a no brainer, but it's usually the overabundance of water, or lack thereof, that can kill.
-So be mindful-water is necessary, but the amount and frequency depends on temperature, length of day, plant size and growing medium.
+This is a no-brainer, but it's usually the overabundance of water or lack thereof, that can kill.
+So be mindful-water is necessary, but the amount and frequency depend on temperature, length of day, plant size and growing medium.
 Many recommend thoroughly soaking the plants once a day, but too much water can be harmful as well.
 It's a balancing act.